-It is now easier for people born in Victoria to change the record of sex shown on their birth certificate.
-It is also easier for people born elsewhere to change how their sex is recognised.
+Victorian law allows people born in Victoria to change the record of sex shown on their birth certificate.
+People born elsewhere may also change how their sex is recognised.

 Adults can apply and parents can apply on behalf of their child.